STORJ SNO Book

 ./identity_darwin_amd64 create storagenode

-If you are unable to execute the command, be sure that you set your file permission to executable.
+If you are unable to execute the command, be sure that you to executable.

 Your identity will be generated in: /Users/USER/Library/Application Support/Storj/identity/storagenode